 Cats can be skittish, so try and reduce noise.
 If possible, it may help to lengthen the time between cleanings.
 This should allow your cat to feel more comfortable using it.

 Cats are pretty meticulous creatures.
-If they’re not making it into the box, there’s probably a solid reason (and it’s not just out of spite).
+If they’re not making it into the selfflushing cat box, there’s probably a solid reason (and it’s not just out of spite).
 The most common reason this happens is easily solved, but can be frustrating if you’ve purchased a more expensive litter box.
 So why do they do it?
 It almost always comes down to size.

-In an attempt to use the litter box these cats get their paws in the litter.
+Cats can get their paws in the litter.
 But have the issue of unfortunately placed over hang.
 Thus, leading to the deposit right outside the litter box.

 Yes and no. Some of these litters are fine to use and work normally.
 However, a couple kinds can really mess things up.